caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

 ## Optional

 There is an included [dspeech](.dspeech) demo that uses [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) for speech to text.
-If you're interested in trying it out we suggest you create a seperarate virutalenv.
+If you're interested in trying it out we suggest you create a separate virtualenv.